peakflames/mogzi/README.md

 ## Setup 🛠️

-1. Download the latest release from the [Releases](https://github.com/tschavey/MaxBot/releases) page.
+1. Download the latest release following the steps below.

    For Windows: